 News Corp.
-(NWSA)’s bribery scandal in Britain led to four more arrests, including a journalist and a police superintendent, bringing to 35 the number of people accused of trading illegal payments for tabloid stories.
+(NWSA:US)’s bribery scandal in Britain led to four more arrests, including a journalist and a police superintendent, bringing to 35 the number of people accused of trading illegal payments for tabloid stories.

 London’s Metropolitan Police Service detained a 31-year-old reporter for News Corp.’s Sun newspaper, a 40-year-old former prison officer and a 37-year-old woman suspected of conspiring to corrupt a public official.
 The Independent Police Complaints Commission also arrested a serving superintendent for the City of London police on suspicion of misconduct in public office.